Three Days Grace: 2017–2020: Outsider

+Three Days Grace were nominated for three Juno Awards in 2019, Outsider for Album of the Year and Rock Album of the Year and the band for Group of the Year.
+They won the Rock Songwriters of the Year award for "The Mountain" in the 30th anniversary of the SOCAN Awards.
+On July 23, 2020, the band released a cover of Gotye's "Somebody That I Used to Know".
+The song peaked at number seven on the Canada Rock chart and number four on the Mainstream Rock chart.
+In 2020, "Right Left Wrong" won the Rock Music Award provided by SOCAN.

+2021–2023: Explosions

-On March 1, 2021, the band confirmed that they were in the studio recording for their seventh studio album on Instagram.
+The group began writing their seventh studio album in February 2020.
+On March 1, 2021, the band confirmed that they were in the studio recording their album on Instagram.
+According to Brad Walst, the group had recorded nine or ten songs separately, in different studios, by themselves.
+Sanderson stated that the album was inspired by the real life circumstances the band had gone through over the last several years.

 On November 29, 2021, the band released a new single called "So Called Life" as the first single from their seventh studio album, Explosions, which was released on May 6, 2022.
 The song reached the Billboard Mainstream Rock chart at number one, topping the chart for four consecutive weeks.
+It was certified gold by the RIAA.
 Three months later, on February 17, 2022, the band released a promotional single, titled "Neurotic", featuring Lukas Rossi.
-Along with the song releasing, the band released a lyric video of the new track.
 On April 11, 2022, the band released "Lifetime" as the album's second radio single.
-The song was dedicated to the people of Mayfield, Kentucky after an EF4 tornado hit the city in December 2021.
+The song was dedicated to the people of Mayfield, Kentucky, after an EF4 tornado hit the city in December 2021.
 It peaked at number one on the Billboard Mainstream Rock chart.
 This marks the band's 17th number-one song on the Mainstream Rock Airplay chart.

-On September 27, 2022, the third single from the album "I Am the Weapon", was released for radio airplay shortly after the band began performing the song live during their European tour for the album.
+On September 27, 2022, "I Am the Weapon", the third single from the album was released for radio airplay.
+The song peaked at number four on the Mainstream Rock Airplay chart.